Behavioral Health: A Guide To Monitor And Manage

 This does not always refer to those big problems, but sometimes it also refers to less severe behaviors that still can affect them in a negative manner, such as inefficient sleep habits or poor hygiene.
 This bad behavioral health leads to disorders.

-So, what are the result of bad behavioral health?
+So, what are the results of bad behavioral health?

 Eventually, all things that we do impact our life and result in some outputs.
 Bad behavioral health takes some people to a condition called a behavioral disorder.
 It involves a pattern of troublesome, undisciplined behaviors in children that cause problems at their homes, in school, and in some social situations.
 Almost everyone shows some of these behaviors at times, but when it comes to disorders, it is more of a serious game.